 Fear not!
 We’ve got you covered for teaching times tables with a number of printable times tables grid worksheets and some simple multiplication grid games too!

 Treasuring times tables and making mastery of multiplication a central feature of your school’s culture is a key way to get ahead of the times tables game, as Chris Dyson of Parklands in Leeds has shown.

 Check this young man out – it needs to be seen to be believed.

 Although there’s mounting pressure on teachers to ensure their pupils master their times tables – #MultiplicationTablesCheck anyone? – for children still working hard to get to instant recall, or children with knowledge retention or cognitive processing learning needs, a grid up to 100 is an essential classroom tool to enable them to take part in numerous tasks.

 A grid that goes up to 100 can be the difference between a child being able to demonstrate they’ve understood the multiplication required by a word problem or not – and it’s a gateway for many children who might otherwise be barred from engaging in short division.

-In fact, I remember a few years ago now checking in on my glamorous Teaching Assistant (shout out to my girl, Monica!) working with a pair of girls from my Year 6 class (one of whom was working at a Year 1 level) smashing through a set of short multiplication questions using a Multiplication Machine – the existence of such a piece of formed-plastic magic I was hitherto unaware of…
+In fact, I remember a few years ago now checking in on my Teaching Assistant working with a pair of girls from my Year 6 class (one of whom was working at a Year 1 level) smashing through a set of short multiplication questions using a Multiplication Machine – the existence of such a piece of formed-plastic magic I was hitherto unaware of…